 Rewards and loyalty programs help to drive adoption of mobile payment apps.

-- With 37% of Americans more inclined to use a mobile payment app if they received rewards and promotions, providers can leverage these programs to encourage adoption and drive continued use of their app.
+- With Americans more inclined to use a mobile payment app if they receive rewards and promotions, providers can leverage these programs to encourage adoption and drive continued use of their app.

 - Gen Z is most likely to value incentives like rewards and discounts (17%), while Gen X and Baby Boomers are more inclined to start using mobile payment apps if offered special promotions.